zimmertr/Personal-Website-With-JS-Terminal-Emulator/README.md

 7. Loading indication for commands that take several seconds to execute.
 Such as incrememntal dots. `. . . .`|

+8. Discovered bug with nslookup.
+When entry not found, result passed back is not null.
+But rather "Can't find...".
+Fail clause for command is prepared for null and, therefore, will never display.

 ## Requirements to run:
 ```
 - A webserver